 10. Keep your pets away from fireworks

-Summer is the perfect time for barbecues, picnics and overall outdoor celebrations, the biggest being the 4th of July, with fireworks being the most-awaited part.
+Summer is the perfect time for barbecues, picnics, and overall outdoor celebrations, the biggest being the 4th of July, with fireworks being the most-awaited part.
 While we all enjoy a big bright bada boom, our pets tend to get scared and run away.
 Besides, fireworks are made with chemicals like potassium nitrate that can poison your curious pet if eaten.

 If you put on your own fireworks display, keep your pet indoors and clear your yard of the fireworks debris before letting your pup or kitty back outside.
 When heading to the 4th of July celebration, leave your little guys safe from the noise in a quiet area of your home.
-You can keep an eye on your furkid from afar with a pet camera or GPS pet tracking collar.
+You can keep an eye on your furkid from afar with an interactive pet camera or GPS pet tracking collar.

 Have fun this summer!